-The Data Act regulates cloud and edge services in several respects.
-Chapter VI addresses lock-in vendor issues left unsolved by the Free-Flow of Non-Personal Data Regulation192.
-Similar to the provisions of the DGA concerning public sector bodies, data altruism organizations and data intermediaries193, Chapter VII aims to preserve the European Union 'digital sovereignty' by laying down safeguards applicable when a foreign law would require international transfer of non-personal data from cloud and edge services providers.
-Art.
-29 lays down the essential requirements for interoperability for cloud and edge services, subject to further regulation by the European Commission.
+The DA regulates cloud and edge services in several respects.
+Chapter VI addresses lock-in vendor issues left unsolved by the Free-Flow of Non-Personal Data Regulation205.
+Similar to the provisions of the DGA concerning public sector bodies, data altruism organizations and data intermediaries206, Chapter VII aims to preserve the European Union 'digital sovereignty' by laying down safeguards applicable when a foreign law would require international governmental access and transfer of non-personal data from cloud and edge services providers.
+Article 35 lays down the essential requirements for interoperability for cloud and edge services, subject to further regulation by the EC.
+The following sections provide a short analysis of the DA provisions expected to have the most impact.